ionutbalosin/jvm-energy-consumption/README.md

 ## Purpose

-The purpose of this project is to assess the energy consumption across multiple JVMs distributions while running different custom-made Java programs (using different coding paradigms) and off-the-shelf applications (e.g., including [Spring Boot](https://spring.io/projects/spring-boot) and [Quarkus](https://quarkus.io/) web-based).
+The objective of this project is to evaluate energy consumption among various JVM distributions by executing custom-made Java programs employing different coding paradigms, as well as off-the-shelf applications such as [Spring Boot](https://spring.io/projects/spring-boot) and [Quarkus](https://quarkus.io/) web-based applications.

-It is not a goal to compare the energy consumption across different frameworks (since the code is different there won't be an apples-to-apples comparison), but keeping the same application and just changing the runtime (or the JVM) check the new energy consumption.
+While comparing energy consumption across different frameworks is not the primary focus (due to variations in code, making direct comparisons challenging), the goal is to maintain the same application (or code samples) and assess the energy consumption when changing only the runtime or the JVM.

 ## Methodology